unikraft/docs/content/en/blog/2022-08-20-unikraft-releases-phoebe.md

  -->

 In v0.10.0, we also add the x86_64 implementation on top of [Unikraft's abstract the SMP API introduced in v0.9.0](https://unikraft.org/blog/2022-06-13-unikraft-releases-hyperion/#a-new-common-smp-api), which provides the means to initialize and execute code on secondary CPU cores.
-Initializing unikernel VMs now on x86 with more than one core will now delegate multi-threaded applications to these cores, which can increase overall performance of your unikernel application.

 #### Implementation